miadugas/mia-gatsbyv3-strapi-portfolio/README.md

 <hr>

 ## Description
-My portfolio required refactoring after the latest Gatsby update; and by required I mean required so I can absorb the changes :D
+My portfolio required refactoring after the latest Gatsby update; and by "required" I mean required so I can absorb the changes from version 2 to version 3 :D

 For complete list of the new V3 changes please visit https://www.gatsbyjs.com/docs/reference/release-notes/v3.0/#v30-march-2021-1